sinsniwal/iitm-server-bot/README.md

 # iitm-server-bot

-This project is a Server Discord bot that handles interactions, messages, reactions, and email sending.
+This project is a Server Discord bot that handles interactions, messages, reactions and Slash commands.
 It is built using Python and the Discord.py library.

 ## Getting Started